Benefits and the FMLA Leave

 Further Reading

 Your employer may offer bereavement or funeral leave as part of your employee benefits package.
-Bereavement leave, also called funeral leave, refers to the time you get or take off work to attend a visitation, wake or funeral.
-You may wish to le...
+Bereavement leave, also called funeral leave, refers to the time you take off work to attend a visitation, wake, or funeral.
+You may wish to learn more a...